Noise Levels in Old Fig Garden, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Old Fig Garden

 Average noise levels for Old Fig Garden residents, grouped by direction from the center of Old Fig Garden.
-Southern Old Fig Garden carries the highest population-weighted average; Central Old Fig Garden carries the lowest.
-Just 0% of residents in Central Old Fig Garden live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Old Fig Garden.
+The highest population-weighted average is in southern Old Fig Garden; the lowest is in northwestern Old Fig Garden, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 53.0 dBA · Moderate-loud